Fluffy and piled high, these vanilla iced funfetti buttermilk pancakes are the sweetest way to wake up in the morning!

 I use my favorite buttermilk pancake recipe as the base for this funfetti version.
 I love this basic pancake recipe because it makes the fluffiest, softest, most tender buttermilk pancakes I’ve ever had.
 This recipe is my all-star pancake recipe and I published it (with lots of blueberries!) in my cookbook earlier this year.
 Have you tried them yet?

 I changed the recipe ever so slightly by adding a touch more flour and sugar, a little almond extract, extra vanilla extract, and a whole lotta sprinkles.
 The extracts, along with the melted butter, gives these pancakes a buttery cake batter taste that will make your head spin.
-Paired with the sweet vanilla glaze, it’s absolutely considered dessert.
+Paired with the sweet vanilla icing, it’s absolutely considered dessert.
 At breakfast time.
 You are welcome.

 Because there are so many brightly colored sprinkles going into this pancake batter, let me take a moment to emphasize how important it is to avoid overmixing.